queertypes/cloud-crony/README.rst

 Development
 ===========

-The core maintainer is Alejandro Cabrera
+The core maintainer is Allele Dev
-<alejandro.cabrera@rackspace.com>.
+<allele.dev@gmail.com>.
 Feel free to reach out to him with
 any questions you have.

 =======
 License
 =======

-Copyright 2013 Alejandro Cabrera
+Copyright 2016 Allele Dev

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may